 Compile and evaluate phase equilibrium data for NIST Standard Reference Database 31 (Phase Equilibria Diagrams); disseminate the data in a readily accessible and searchable format in partnership with the American Ceramic Society

 Every deliberate effort to develop a new material or to improve processing begins with chemical composition and the conditions (temperature, pressure) under which pure compounds and their mixtures are stable (an equilibrium phase diagram).
 In the absence of such information, materials scientists must resort to trial-and-error approaches or conduct studies themselves to obtain the data.
-For commercially important materials, phase equilibrium diagrams provide critical starting information to devise processing schemes that optimize properties for specific applications, and to facilitate quality-assurance efforts.
+For commercially important materials, phase equilibrium diagrams provide critical starting information to devise processing schemes that optimize the properties needed for specific applications, and to facilitate quality-assurance efforts.
 For the exploration and design of new materials, including computational studies, the diagrams provide fundamental information on the occurrence and chemical composition of existing compounds as well as their thermodynamic properties.
-Phase diagrams provide key starting information for the exploration of new materials, for quality-assurance efforts, and for optimization of the physical and chemical properties of existing materials.

 This critically evaluated database contains more than 32,000 maps of the equilibrium chemical and structural behaviors exhibited by a wide range of non‐organic material‐types including: Oxides and mixed systems with oxides; chalcogenides (sulfides, selenides, tellurides); pnictides (N, P, As, Sb, Bi); actinides (U, Pu, Th) and actinide‐surrogates (Ce); oxy‐cation systems (e.g. molybdates, vanadates); semiconductors (Si, Ge, Sn); group-3 systems (B, Al, Ga, In, Tl); and salts, including mixed systems with salts.
 The data are pertinent for materials used across a broad spectrum of technologies in applications such as optoelectronics, thermal‐barrier coatings, sensors, energy converters, nuclear‐waste reprocessing, nuclear‐reactor technology, photovoltaics, pigments, fuel cells, catalysts, thermoelectrics, capacitors, transducers, thermoluminescents, molten‐salt batteries, photovoltaics, electrolytic refining, and semiconductor manufacturing.